fablabwinti/RFID_Machine_Controller/README.md

 Install all libraries as described in Fablab_RFID_control.ino, line 52 to 70 (?)

+MRFC522: Download from git (https://github.com/miguelbalboa/rfid) and add it to the library (.../Documents/Arduino/Libraries/...)

 # License
 -Firmware under GNU LGPL Version 3
 -Hardware under Creative Commons 4.0 license: CC-BY-SA